oldlavender/MultiRepTask/README.md

     <img src='docs/media/MultiRepTest-logo.png'>
 </div>

-# MultiRepTest
+# MultiRepTask
-MultiRepTest is the code for an experiment aiming to test whether identical real-world information my be represented through multiple different cognitive frames (or multiple schemata, depending on the way you approach the problem).
+MultiRepTask is the code for an experiment aiming to test whether identical real-world information my be represented through multiple different cognitive frames (or multiple schemata, depending on the way you approach the problem).